top of page

 Aquarium hobbyists come from as far away as Canada to display dozens of different varieties of their favorite fish.

-After over 300 fish in 49 categories were entered in 2022's show, the Keystone Clash 2023 fish show promises to have many amazing fish to see.
+Hundreds of fish are entered in dozens of categories in our annual fish show.
+The Keystone Clash 2024 fish show promises to have many amazing fish to see.
 You're bound to see spectacular fish you've never seen before.
 The winners are immortalized in the Hall of Fame.
 Any hobbyist can enter their fish in our competition.

 *Number of Entries Updated 9/17 with final count